 The Story of Simit

 Simit may look like a bagel or a donut for you, but the taste is definitely not.
 There is one special ingredient in this street food that gives the brown color and the main flavor to it.
 That ingredient is called grape molasses.
-Grape molasses is the key ingredient to make delicious Simit.
+Grape molasses is the key ingredient to making delicious Simit.
 Otherwise, it may taste like regular bread.
 Let’s make this delicious street food.

 - 1 cup lukewarm water